wllwuliliwll/CGLoop/README.md

-[location20]                 The starting position of the right anchor of the chromatin loop [location21]                 The end position of the right anchor of the chromatin loop [predictions]                The predictions of chromatin loop [infy]                       The interaction strength of infy chromatin loop
+[location20]                 The starting position of the right anchor of the chromatin loop [location21]                 The end position of the right anchor of the chromatin loop [predictions]                The predictions of chromatin loop [infy]                       The interaction strength of chromatin loop
 ```